glissgh/glissgh/README.md

-### Hi there 👋
+### Welcome!

+My pseudonym is Gliss and there are a few facts about me:
-- 🔭 I’m currently working on my real life
+- I’m currently working on my real life
-- 🌱 I’m currently learning C-Sharp
+- I’m currently learning C-Sharp
-- 💬 Ask me about about anything.
+- Ask me about about anything.
-- 📫 How to reach me: tg @glisstg or ig @glissph
+- How to reach me: tg @glisstg or ig @glissph

-- 😄 Pronouns: Glissando 🎹
+Also you can call as Jaroslaw if u want :D:D